EshanPrakash/reddit-stock-sentiment/README.md

 This study investigated whether Reddit user sentiment predicts stock performance using both quarterly cross-sectional analysis (23 stocks) and weekly time series analysis (top 5 most-discussed stocks).

-**Key findings:**
+Key findings:

-1. **Weekly sentiment significantly predicts next week's returns — negatively** (r ≈ -0.27 to -0.34, p < 0.05 for all return measures)
-   - High weekly sentiment is followed by weaker returns, suggesting Reddit optimism acts as a contrarian indicator
+1. Weekly sentiment significantly predicts next week's returns—negatively (r ≈ -0.27 to -0.34, p < 0.05 for all return measures).
+High weekly sentiment is followed by weaker returns, suggesting Reddit optimism acts as a contrarian indicator.

-2. **Weekly returns do not significantly predict next week's sentiment** (r ≈ +0.17 to +0.23, p > 0.05)
-   - Though the positive direction suggests price movements may weakly influence subsequent discussion tone
+2. Weekly returns do not significantly predict next week's sentiment (r ≈ +0.17 to +0.23, p > 0.05).
+The positive direction suggests price movements may weakly influence subsequent discussion tone.

-3. **Quarterly sentiment shows a non-significant positive relationship with next-quarter returns** (r ≈ 0.31, p > 0.14)
-   - The opposite direction from weekly findings suggests aggregated sentiment may capture different information
+3. Quarterly sentiment shows a non-significant positive relationship with next-quarter returns (r ≈ 0.31, p > 0.14).
+The opposite direction from weekly findings suggests aggregated sentiment may capture different information.

-4. **Time horizon matters:** The same sentiment data produces opposite correlations at different time scales
+4. Time horizon matters: The same sentiment data produces opposite correlations at different time scales.

-**Interpretation:**
+Interpretation:

-Short-term sentiment spikes on Reddit tend to be contrarian — high weekly sentiment is followed by weaker returns the next week.
+Short-term sentiment spikes on Reddit tend to be contrarian—high weekly sentiment is followed by weaker returns the next week.
 However, longer-term aggregated sentiment (quarterly) shows a mild but statistically insignificant positive relationship with next-quarter returns.
 This suggests that while weekly Reddit sentiment is noisy and prone to overreaction, broader sustained sentiment about a company may reflect underlying investor interest or fundamentals.

-**Implications:**
+Implications:
-- Reddit sentiment may serve as a **short-term contrarian indicator** for the top discussed stocks
+- Reddit sentiment may serve as a short-term contrarian indicator for the top discussed stocks.
-- Investors should be cautious about chasing stocks with sudden sentiment spikes
+- Investors should be cautious about chasing stocks with sudden sentiment spikes.
-- Quarterly sentiment is not a reliable standalone predictor
+- Quarterly sentiment is not a reliable standalone predictor.
-- Future research should explore optimal time horizons and expand to smaller-cap stocks where retail influence may be stronger
+- Future research should explore optimal time horizons and expand to smaller-cap stocks where retail influence may be stronger.

 ---